mert-kurttutan/torchview/README.md

 <img src="https://raw.githubusercontent.com/mert-kurttutan/torchview/main/docs/images/mlp.png" height="400"/>

+# Notebook Examples
+For more examples, see the notebooks inside docs folder.

 <!-- single_input_all_cols.out -->

 **Note:** Output graphviz visuals return images with desired sizes.
 But sometimes, on VSCode, some shapes are being cropped due to large size and svg rendering on by VSCode.
 To solve this, I suggest you run the following